kuriwaki/poll_error/README.md

 -   `cces_pct_hrc_vv`: CCES estimated percent of Clinton votes among validated voters (`cces_tothrc_vv/ cces_n_vv`)
 -   `cces_pct_hrc_post_voters`: CCES estimated percent of Clinton votes among those who reported voting in the post-election survey wave (`cces_tothrc_raw_post/ cces_n_post_voters`)
 -   `cces_*djt*`: All same as above but with Trump
+-   `cces_*hrcdund*`: All same as above but with coding Undecided Democrats Clinton supporters as well.
+-   `cces_*djtrund*`: All same as above but with coding Undecided Republicans as Trump supporters as well.
 -   `cces_*hrcund*`: All same as above but with coding all Undecideds as Clinton supporters as well.
 -   `cces_*djtund*`: All same as above but with coding all Undecideds as Trump supporters as well.